Sachin1321/Codsoft/README.md

 # Codsoft
 Welcome to the Data Science Internship Assignments Repository!
 This repository contains all the assignments, resources, and guidelines for the Data Science Internship program of CodSoft.

-List of Assignments:
+List of Assignments: <br>
 Assignment 1: Credit Fraud Detection
 Assignment 2: Sales Prediction
 Assignment 3: Titantic Survival Prediction